 Harold Tobin is Professor of Earth and Space Sciences at the University of Washington, where he holds the Paros Chair in Seismology and Geohazards.
 Between 1992 and 2019 he sailed as a shipboard scientist on ten ODP and IODP drilling expeditions, serving as co-Chief Scientist four times while leading the multi-expedition Nankai Trough Seismogenic Zone Experiment project for over a decade.
 Tobin has spent over 500 days at sea.
 His career research focus has been on the structure, mechanics, and physical properties of plate boundary faults, including study of the Cascadia, Costa Rica, Barbados, and Nankai subduction zones, as well as the San Andreas fault of California and the Alpine fault of New Zealand.
 He holds a bachelor’s degree from Yale University and a doctorate from University of California Santa Cruz, followed by postdoctoral research at Stanford University.
 Prior to moving to the University of Washington in 2018, he held faculty positions at the University of Wisconsin and at New Mexico Tech.
 Tobin is currently the Director of the Pacific Northwest Seismic Network and the Washington State Seismologist.

-The Ocean Discovery Lecturers for the 2023-2024 academic year are:
+The Ocean Discovery Lecturers for the 2023-2024 academic year were:

 ANOMALOUS VOLCANIC CARBON DIOXIDE RELEASE AND CRETACEOUS OCEAN ANOXIC EVENT 2